Top 10 Landmark in Kent for Weekend Road Trips

 The gallery hosts a range of changing exhibitions, showcasing both contemporary and modern art from renowned artists.
 Whether you’re discovering engaging exhibits or soaking in the creative atmosphere, Turner Contemporary is a dynamic art space.
 The views over the beach make your visit even more memorable.
 With convenient parking options nearby, it’s easy to make the gallery a highlight of your road trip to Kent.

-Kent is packed with incredible landmarks, from historic castles and stunning natural beauty to modern art galleries and charming villages.
+Kent is packed with incredible landmarks and tourist attractions, from historic castles and stunning natural beauty to modern art galleries and charming villages.
 Whether you’re exploring Canterbury Cathedral or walking along the White Cliffs of Dover, there’s something for everyone.
+Kent’s attractions offer something for the whole family.
 Hiring a vehicle gives you the flexibility to see all these amazing places at your own pace, making it the perfect way to enjoy a weekend road trip.